-We offer free, virtual Smokies-themed programs for any classroom across the country.
+We offer free, virtual Smokies-themed programs for classroom across the country in the winter from December - February.
 See the following for a list of the programs offered.
-To Schedule a program, send us an e-mail!
+For more information, send us an e-mail!

 The TREE-mendous Smokies (Pre-K - Grade 2)

 Meet a Smokies Ranger for a fun session about what makes a tree special.
 Students will use movement to learn about trees and the animals that live in them!

 A video exploration will give students a magnified view of the tiny creatures of the Smokies and your own backyard.
 Students will get the chance to express their inner wiggles, helping to identify different species as they go.